 - The Eiffel Tower is easily accessible by taxi or uber.

-- Did you know that you can also get to the Eiffel Tower by boat?
-An original and pleasant way of exploring the heart of Paris with all the magic that lines the Seine on your way to the Eiffel Tower.
+- It’s an original and pleasant way of exploring the heart of Paris with all the magic of the Seine River on your way to the Eiffel Tower.

 - Prices, Batobus times and additional information

 - If you wish to come to the Eiffel Tower by car, we recommend you park in any of the nearest underground car parks to the Eiffel Tower.

-Click the links in blue below.
+Click the links in blue below for more Paris fun.